On the structure of noncollapsed Ricci flow limit spaces: Introduction

 such that $\iota_z(z)=z$ and $\t \circ \iota_z=\t^z$, where $\t^z$ is the time-function on $\widetilde{\XX^{z}_\III}$.
 Moreover, for any $y_i^* \in \XX^i_\III$ and $y_{\infty} \in \XX^{z}_\III$, $y_i^*$ converge to $y_{\infty}$ within $\CF$ if and only if $y_i^* \to \iota_z(\tilde y_{\infty})$ in the Gromov--Hausdorff sense, where $\tilde y_{\infty}$ is the quotient image of $y_{\infty}$ from $\XX^{z}_\III$ to $\widetilde{\XX^{z}_\III}$. \end{thm}

+From this point through the structure theory, we assume that the approximating sequence lies in $\MM(n,Y,T)$ for a fixed $Y$; hence, the Ricci flow limit space $Z$ is noncollapsed.

-The space $Z$ contains a regular part $\RR$, whose restriction on $\III^-$ is a dense open subset of $Z_{\III^-}$ (see Corollary \ref{cor:comple1}) and carries the structure of a Ricci flow spacetime $(\RR, \t, \partial_\t, g^Z)$.
+The space $Z$ contains a regular part $\RR$.
+Its restriction to $\III^-$ is a dense open subset of $Z_{\III^-}$ (see Corollary \ref{cor:comple1}), and $\RR$ carries the structure of a Ricci flow spacetime $(\RR, \t, \partial_\t, g^Z)$.
 On this regular part, the convergence described in Theorem \ref{thm:intro1} is smooth, in the following sense.